MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-05-28-hyung-ki-joo.markdown

 AG: And it's fresh!
 If you watch the YouTube things, that's one version of it, but then you get the CD, and you say, "Oh, I see how they twisted this."
 {: .interviewer }

 HJ: Right.
 It's totally different.
 They're all totally different versions.
-So, please, *You Just Have to Laugh* by Igudesmand and Joo.
+So, please, *You Just Have to Laugh* by Igudesman and Joo.
 The unmaking of, featuring John Malkovich.
 {: .interviewee }

 AG: Thank you so much, man.
 What a treat.